chourasiahemanshu/python_script/README.md

 Objective:
-The candidate has to create a python script to do some monitoring check and some updating below:
+ create a python script to do some monitoring check and some updating below:
  - check java exist
  - check java version
  - download and install java (if java is not available)